- What is Consumer Behavior?

 - The first one is impulsive and automatic.

-In a more practical example, this is the system that makes you eat a whole bag of chips in front of the TV when all you want is a small snack.
+In a more practical example, this system makes you eat a whole bag of chips in front of the TV when all you want is a small snack.
 System 1 is a relic from our past that is essential for survival.
 Isn’t it convenient not to think before jumping away from a car that honks at you?
-Quite awesome, we’d say.
+Quite remarkable, we’d say.

 - The second one, on the other hand, is conscientious, and mindful.